DerekSelander/dsdump/docs/index.md

 0x100000f44: 0x0000000b 0x00000002
 ```

 The `VTableOffset` has a value of 0xb, the `VTableSize` has a size of 2.
-Th2t means immediately following this address, there'll be 2 `MethodDescriptors` (each with 2 int32_t fields).
+That means immediately following this address, there'll be 2 `MethodDescriptors` (each with 2 int32_t fields).

 In LLDB, dump the additional 2 `MethodDescriptors`: